How To Combat Cabin Fever And Feel Content During These Last Long Weeks Of Winter

 | | | | | |

-According to Google, February 2nd, which is Groundhog day, is the official halfway point of winter.
-We’re not quite there yet, but I’m already anxiously awaiting spring!
-Are you?
+According to Google, February 2nd, which is Groundhog Day, is the official halfway point of winter.
+Sunny spring days can’t get here fast enough!

 I honestly don’t think I’d mind winter so much if the trees weren’t bare of all their leaves.
 I miss all of the green!